clottman/elizabethzaleski/book.md

 Phenomenal.
 I was sad when it was over. **—Mom**

 # Errata:
 Two errors have been discovered . . . so far.
 The first person who is not my dad to email me identifying them will win $20.
 They are not subtle (a misspelled word and an extra word).
+If this note is still up, the prize has not been claimed!